TCC-MonitoramentoInteligente/object-detection/README.md

 # Object detection service

 The detector is [A PyTorch implementation of a YOLO v3 Object Detector](https://github.com/ayooshkathuria/pytorch-yolo-v3).
-This serive is a REST API interface to the YOLO model.
+This service is a REST API interface to the YOLO model.

 ## Setup
 1. Install Nvidia CUDA-9.0, following this [tutorial](https://yangcha.github.io/CUDA90/);